-In conclusion, this introductory We have also addressed several hunting course has allowed you to acquire certain basic notions that a responsible hunter needs to know.
+hunting course has allowed you to acquire certain basic notions that a responsible hunter needs to know.
 You have learned how to practice hunting safely.
 You have been made aware of the importance of ethics and of always adopting a responsible conduct, whether it be for you, others or the environment.

 Moreover, you have acquired an understanding of the ecology of certain game species, wildlife hunting, conservation and management methods, as well as of the importance of complying with laws and regulations respecting wildlife conservation.
-You have learned certain huntina techniques and the care that should be given to harvested game.
+You have learned certain hunting techniques and the care that should be given to harvested game.
 Practice and experience will allow you to develop your own techniques and to master the methods learned.

-prevention and safetv rules associated with hunting, watercraft and survival in the forest.
+In conclusion, this introductory We have also addressed several prevention and safetv associated with hunting, watercraft and survival in the forest.

-We suggest that you continue your training by hunting with an experienced hunter and by consulting your introduction to hunting manual.
+We suggest that you continue your training by hunting with experienced hunter and by consulting your introduction to hunting manual.
 Feel free to seek advice and to become a member of a shooting club to discuss with other hunters and improve your techniques and your shot.